alexyingchen/accessguide/content/contentcreators.md

 ### C8.
 Get rid of background noise in audio
 > The traffic sounds makes it impossible to hear what the people are saying.

-Edit the audio so there is little to no background noise in audio, or provide a way to turn off the background noise so that hard of hearing people can hear the important audio content.
+Edit the audio so there is little to no background noise in audio, or provide a way to turn off the background noise.

 **Disabilities**: hearing
 **WCAG number + conformance**: 1.4.7 AAA